Modeling Language as a Sequence of Thoughts: Results

-\paragraph{Normal condition.} In the normal (copy-paste) completion, both models improve at nearly the same rate (slopes $0.357$ for GPT-2 vs.\ $0.347$ for TG).
+\paragraph{TG vs. GPT-2: Normal condition.} In the normal (copy-paste) completion, both models improve at nearly the same rate (Fig.~\ref{fig:reversal_fatherson}, bottom panels; slopes $0.357$ for GPT-2 vs.\ $0.347$ for TG).
 GPT-2 is more confident in absolute terms (lower target NLL), while TG shows a consistent offset that shrinks with additional training data.
-This is expected, as the normal condition represents a trivial in-context token sequence copying task; GPT-2 has direct access to the exact token sequence, while TG must infer the sequence from a compressed sentence state.
-Critically, TG matches GPT-2’s improvement trend in the normal condition while exhibiting a much higher improvement rate in the inverse condition.
+This is expected, as the normal condition represents a trivial in-context token-sequence copying task; GPT-2 has direct access to the exact token sequence, while TG must infer the sequence from a compressed sentence state.
+Critically, TG matches GPT-2’s improvement trend in the normal condition while exhibiting a much higher improvement rate in the inverse condition (Fig.~\ref{fig:reversal_fatherson}, top-left and top-right).
 This supports our hypothesis that conditioning on fully contextualized latent states, rather than solely on position-tied token sequences, can mitigate the reliance on surface word order that causes the reversal curse.